muratk5n/thirdwave/en/index.md

 ---

-It was a great season.
-JR, Frakes, McFadden, Burton, all cast in top form.
+All cast were in top form.
 What a difference writing, good directing makes.

 "@JeriLRyan@mastodon.world